+A majority of our managed revenue comes from demand side platform, or DSP, buyers purchasing advertising inventory in RTB transactions on our platform.
 Our proprietary auction algorithms include a buyer fee for use of our technology, and we have typically charged buyers a variable price for real-time bidding impressions without specifying the amount or method of determination of the fee that is included in the price.
+Like other industry participants, DSPs have come under growing pressure from their clients to reduce their fees and/or to provide fee transparency, and DSPs may in turn apply this pressure to us.
 We also charge fees to sellers for use of our technology, typically as a percentage of the cost of media.
 As is normal in most industries and companies, the introduction of new offerings requires different pricing rates or structures.
 Projecting a market's acceptance of a new price or structure is imperfect and we may price too high or too low, both of which may carry adverse consequences.
 Although we believe our pricing is competitive, we experience requests from buyers and sellers for discounts, fee concessions or revisions, rebates, and greater levels of pricing transparency and specificity.
-In addition, we may decide to offer discounts or other pricing concessions in order to attract more inventory or demand.
+In addition, we may decide to offer discounts or other pricing concessions in order to attract more inventory or demand, or to compete effectively with other providers that have different or lower pricing structures and may be able to undercut our pricing due to greater scale or other factors.

-In addition to the fee-based business we have historically conducted with buyers that purchase through our auction platform, with our acquisition of Chango we commenced an intent marketing offering by which we offer buyers dynamic CPM pricing for inventory acquisition in support of their advertising campaigns.
+In addition to the fee-based business we have historically conducted with buyers that purchase through our auction platform, in connection with our buyer cloud initiatives, including our acquisition of Chango, we commenced an intent marketing offering by which we offer buyers dynamic CPM pricing for inventory acquisition in support of their advertising campaigns.
 In lieu of charging fees for this service, our model has been to attempt to acquire inventory for buyers at prices that satisfy their campaign objectives while allowing us to retain a margin.
-This business may be more risky than our fee-based model and vulnerable to margin compression as a result of competitive pressure and growing demands for pricing transparency and fee concessions throughout the advertising technology business.
+This business is more risky than our fee-based model but also offers opportunities for greater margins.
+However, as a result of competitive pressure and growing demands for pricing transparency and fee concessions throughout the advertising technology business, we have begun to experience some margin compression in this part of our business.